inforion/swarm/README.md

 - master node - is the main node that get control first of all
 - slave node - is node that wait for task (from master map command) and then do a job

-In Swarm we always have one master node and as many slaves nodes as specified during Swarm starts.
+In Swarm, we always have one master node and as many slaves nodes as specified during Swarm starts.

-Also in whole program we have three main parts:
+Also in a whole program we have three main parts:
 - common code - executed for all nodes (master and slaves)
 - master code - executed only for master node
-- slave code - exectued only for slaves node
+- slave code - executed only for slaves node

 ## Usage